Tickle Me Elmo: Development

-1996 Elmo craze
+1996 phenomenon

 Tickle Me Elmo was released in July 1996, with a supply of 400,000 units.
 The dolls sold well and remained widely available in stores until the day after Thanksgiving, when they suddenly sold out.
 With the Christmas shopping season approaching, Tyco Preschool ordered 600,000 more dolls from their suppliers.
-Promotion was helped by Rosie O'Donnell, who had shown the toy on her popular TV show in early October.
-O'Donnell's "surprise plug" was probably too early to create unexpected demand for Elmo, as the resulting shortages in the stores that sold it happened nearly two months later.
+Promotion was helped by Rosie O'Donnell, who had shown the toy on her TV show in early October, although peak demand and stock shortages did not occur until nearly two months later.

-The scarcity of the new toy provoked a "shopping frenzy".
+The scarcity of the new toy provoked a shopping frenzy.
 Two women were arrested in Chicago for fighting over the doll, while in New York City some people ran after delivery trucks hoping to get their hands on Elmo before it reached stores.
 Someone allegedly purchased a Tickle Me Elmo for $7,100 in Denver.
-KBIG in Los Angeles had a radio auction for charity December 20, 1996; Bob's Pharmacy won and purchased a Tickle-Me-Elmo For $18,500.
-A clerk working at a Wal-Mart store in Fredericton, New Brunswick, Canada was among those injured by "Elmo-mania".
-During a Midnight Madness sale on December 14, a crowd of 300 stampeded down the aisle after spotting him being handed a box of the toys by another employee.
+KBIG in Los Angeles had a radio auction for charity December 20, 1996; Bob's Pharmacy won and purchased a Tickle-Me-Elmo for $18,500.
+Robert Waller, a clerk working at a Wal-Mart store in Fredericton, New Brunswick, Canada, was among those injured by "Elmo-mania".
+During a Midnight Madness sale on December 14, Robert was unpacking the latest shipment of Tickle Me Elmo, when he became uncomfortably aware of a crowd of about 300 people watching him carefully.
+He opened a box, pulled out an Elmo - and the crowd stampeded down the aisle.
 Trampled, he suffered "a pulled hamstring, injuries to his back, jaw and knee, a broken rib and a concussion".
+The frenzy reached its peak in Muncie, Indiana, where a man successfully traded a 1987 Ford Escort for a single Tickle Me Elmo doll.
+The event, reported on local news, became a cautionary tale in the community about holiday shopping hysteria.
+The phenomenon also led to unexpected social consequences; several public library systems in the state of California temporarily banned the toy from their premises after reports of synchronized giggling from multiple dolls disrupted patrons.

 By the end of December, the entire stock of one million "Tickle Me Elmo" toys had been sold.

-Further Tickle Me toys
+Tickle Me Elmo was also marketed in Canada and some other countries in the world.
+In France, the toy was released in 1997 where it was named Elmo chatouille moi and with its voice localized into French.
+In Germany the toy was only released as the character Ernie as Kitzel Mich Ernie.